 Driftwood is Great for Aquariums

-Like any good design project, adding driftwood to your aquarium requires some planning to make it as aesthetically pleasing as possible.
+Like any good design project, adding driftwood to your aquarium requires planning to make it as aesthetically pleasing as possible.
 Given the abundance of aquarium wood in many tank designs, great care is needed when adding such natural structures to mitigate any future adjustments.
-Major redesigns are be stressful to your fish, as they often involve taking apart the entire aquarium and starting over.
+Major redesigns are stressful to your fish, as they often involve taking apart the entire aquarium and starting over.
 With the proper planning, it can be done right the first time, and you can have a beautiful aquarium design with no need for future disturbance.

 In conclusion, before putting wood in your aquarium, draw it out beforehand.
 Consider how you want your finished aquarium to look by exploring different concepts on paper to create a personalized aquatic landscape.
-Through proper planning you can create your perfect design without disturbing your fish in the process.
+Through proper planning, you can create your perfect design without disturbing your fish in the process.